martinschilliger/Radar-Visualisation/README.md

 ### Preparing

 1. Make sure git and Docker is installed.
 Tested only in my mac, but should also work on Windows (in a bash console) and naturally in Linux.
 If you use Windows and plan to regulary work with containers and scripts, maybe you want to [install WSL from Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install).
 As the rendering of XYZ tiles creates many files, solo windows will be really slow to work with.
 1. Open a terminal window where you want to work with that data.
 Should be local as there will be many files written.
-Pull this repo `git pull https://github.com/martinschilliger/Radar-Visualisation`.
+Pull this repo `git clone https://github.com/martinschilliger/Radar-Visualisation.git`.
 It will create a folder, move into it `cd Radar-Visualisation`.
 1. We will use [GDAL Docker images](https://github.com/OSGeo/gdal/tree/master/docker).
 Pull the right one for you, I used alpine normal `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`

 ### Print the file information